 Just 1% of the national research spend has been allocated to this devastating disease

-Jim’s tumour is a grade four glioblastoma multiforme (GBM) which brings with it the incredibly bleak prognosis of just 12 – 18 months.
-It seems so unfair to think that Jim, such a kind man who is always helping others should be dealt such a cruel blow.
+Jim was diagnosed with a glioblastoma multiforme (GBM) in December 2017, just a few days after Christmas, after experiencing vision problems.
+His diagnosis brings with it the incredibly bleak prognosis of just 12 – 18 months and it seems so unfair that Jim, such a kind man who is always helping others should be dealt such a cruel blow.

+“I don’t think the enormity of the news hit us straight away.
 The prognosis was bleak to say the least and our options were extremely limited.
-Without any treatment Jim had around three months and we were both in tears of disbelief that things could be so bad.
+Without any treatment Jim had around three months and we were both in tears of disbelief that things could be so bad.”

-The arrival of our grandchildren has been a wonderful blessing and while it is so nice to see Jim cuddling these precious babies it is so, so hard for me to think that they are probably not going to know him as they grow up.
+“The arrival of our grandchildren has been a wonderful blessing, a ray of sunshine in a really dark time.
+While it is so nice to see Jim cuddling these precious babies it is so, so hard for me to think that they are probably not going to know him as they grow up.”